-- Ask the performer to leave the room until you come and ask for him.
+- Ask the performer to leave the room until you come and ask for them.

 - Ask the delegates to select a behaviour for the performer to perform.
 For example this can be placing hands in a certain configuration.

-- Tell the instructor to give instructions to the performer to move his legs to a particular configuration.
+- Tell the instructor to give instructions to the performer to move their legs to a particular configuration.

 - Now ask the performer to come back to the room.
 Explain that the performer should listen to the instructor and the audience.

 - Start the exercise.
-The instructor should instruct the performer to move his legs.
+The instructor should instruct the performer to move their legs.

 - The rest of the audience should shout ‘Yes’ every time the hands move closer to the target configuration.
-Effectively, the performer might listen to the instructor to move his legs which may then move his hands at which point he may get a ‘Yes’ from the audience.
+Effectively, the performer might listen to the instructor to move their legs which may then move their hands at which point he may get a ‘Yes’ from the audience.

-- The instructor can then use stronger and more direct words to get the performer to move his legs while the audience may respond back accordingly.
+- The instructor can then use stronger and more direct words to get the performer to move their legs while the audience may respond back accordingly.

-- Let this go for a while until the performer finds the target configuration and then follow this with a discussion.
+- Let their go for a while until the performer finds the target configuration and then follow this with a discussion.
 Otherwise stop the exercise after 10 minutes.